 Fictional Dystopias and The Last of Us

-28 Jul 2020 — Their movie adaptations weren't blockbusters, but these two novels indirectly inspired one of the most popular, if overrated, video games of the past decade.
+- Their movie adaptations weren't blockbusters, but these two novels indirectly inspired one of the most popular, if overrated, video games of the past decade.
 I have read them.

 It’s been several weeks since the release of The Last of Us Part II.
 The praise that its 2013 precursor enjoys has always bothered me because its premise and first act is derivative of Children of Men, and yet this borderline plagiarism is rarely recognized as such.
-There are differences between the game and the movie, but video games seem to get a pass for freely taking major story ideas from other mediums.
+There are notable differences between the game and the movie, but video games in general seem to get a pass for freely taking major story ideas from other mediums.

 The Children of Men

 McCarthy doesn’t provide names for the characters or explain how the world has come to its present state.
-He only gives essential information: the main characters are a man and his pre-adolescent son, and the world is covered in ash and wildlife is non-existent.
+He only gives essential information: the main characters are a man and his pre-adolescent son, and the world is covered in ash and natural life is non-existent.
 Conversations can be hard to follow because speakers aren’t identified.
 Besides occasional flashbacks, the sparse writing reinforces the desperate, moment-to-moment struggle.

 He does make serious mistakes along the way, but they’re understandable considering their constant search for food and safety.
 This cycle of desperation and their straightforward recognition of death makes the book difficult to read for extended periods.
-The movie didn’t have nearly the same level of impact for me because I read the book beforehand.
-Their endings are the same and, like Children of Men, are somewhat hopeful.
+The movie didn’t have nearly the same level of impact for me because I had read the book beforehand.
+Their endings are mostly the same and, like Children of Men, somewhat hopeful.